stiwari2026/HDB-Parking/prompts.md

-# Master Prompt — HDB Live Parking
+# Master Prompt — HDB Live Parking by Sanesh Tiwari

 The initial prompt given to Google AI Studio at the start of the build.